Talking about the Future

 By the time you read this, I will have left.

-You will have finished your report by this time next week.
+I will have finished my report by this time next week.

-The future perfect can also be used when you want to talk about your dreams or things you wish you will have done or experienced by the end of a certain period.
+The future perfect can also be used when you want to predict the things you will have or hope you will have done or experienced by the end of a certain period.
 Here are the examples:

 After this trip, we will have been to 4 different places.